akimdavidov671/time-series-liquidity-forecasting/README.md

 <img src="plots/amihud_illiquidity.png" width="700">

-However, the raw Amihud measure is highly skewed and exhibits extreme spikes, particularly in earlier years (see plot below).
+However, the raw Amihud measure is highly skewed and exhibits extreme spikes, particularly in earlier years (see plot above).
 To stabilize variance and reduce the influence of outliers, the forecasting target is defined as:

 $Log_ILLIQ_t ​= log(ILLIQ_t)​$